-This is a super cute, tiny garden made to encourage leprechauns to come visit by climbing up the little ladder and checking out the pot of gold.
+This is a super cute, tiny garden made to encourage leprechauns to come to visit by climbing up the little ladder and checking out the pot of gold.

 I love this easy leprechaun trap for toddlers and preschoolers.
 Super simple to set up and doesn’t require many supplies.

-This Lucky Charms leprechaun trap for kids is a fun, hands on project that is perfect to do on a deck outside.
+This Lucky Charms leprechaun trap for kids is a fun, hands-on project that is perfect to do on a deck outside.